 Once a location is chosen, create a checklist to help keep your move on the right track.
 Staying organized helps to reduce stress and ensure everything gets accomplished before the move.
 Be as detailed as possible, and make sure to include all of the tips in this tutorial as your basic outline.

 3. Get Paperwork Filed

 File for passports and visas (if needed) well in advance of moving day.
-The State Department is a great resource for finding out if your destination country requires a visa, check it out here.
-Find information for obtaining or renewing a passport here.
+The State Department is a great resource for finding out if your destination country requires a visa.

 4. Financing Plan